The Great American Rebrand

-This week in a series of stories on Fast Company we’re asking, “USA: Can this brand be saved?” and approaching the question from a variety of angles and perspectives, ultimately aiming for an in-depth look at what America’s brand is, how it’s changed over the past four years, and where it needs to go from here.
+This story is part of Fast Company‘s “USA: Can This Brand Be Saved?” package, approaching the question from a variety of angles and perspectives, ultimately aiming for an in-depth look at what America’s brand is, how it’s changed over the past four years, and where it needs to go from here.
+Click here to read the whole series.

 Since we’re examining America in the framework of a brand that needs a tune-up, we figured we might as well take this metaphor to its most logical extreme: We hired an ad agency.